vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 ## QUESTIONNAIRE

-1. Name of the Pañcanga.
+1. Name of the pañcāṅga.
 2. The year from which it is being published.
 3. Language in which it is published.
 4. Office address.
 5. Name of the chief compiler.
 6. Sāyana or Nirayana ?
 7. Solar or luni-solar ?
 If luni-solar whether

 “Purnimanta or Amanta ?
 8. Beginning of the year.